system-er/Godot3DInterpreter/README.md

 WIP - work in progress

-a little logo-like interpreter, very buggy, but working (working like an old steammachine, that rattles and steams).
+a little lowlevel logo-like interpreter, very buggy, but working (working like an old steammachine, that rattles and steams).
 its based on a tutorial https://strongminds.dk/artikler/writing-a-small-parser-interpreter-part-1-scanner/

 - written in C# with Godot 4.0 rc1